LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 - `note(Term)`
 	annotation to print (between parenthesis by default) after the test result (default is `''`); the annotation term can share variables with the test goal, which can be used to pass additional information about the test result

+Also supported is QuickCheck testing where random tests are automatically generated and run given a predicate mode template with type information for each argument (see the section below for more details):

+	quick_check(Test, Template, Options).
+	quick_check(Test, Template).

 In all dialects, `Test` is an atom, uniquely identifying a test.
 An error message is printed if duplicated identifiers are found.
 These errors must be corrected otherwise the test results can be misleading.